Gayatrimurali/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_02_Lab1_Ex01_Explore_Copilot_Security.md

 1. The sources icon opens the manage sources window.
 From here, you can access Plugins or Files.
 The **Plugins** tab is selected by default.

-1. Select whether you want to view all plugins, those that are enabled (on), or those that are disabled (off).
+1. Choose whether you want to view all plugins, those that are enabled **on (1)**, or those that are disabled **off (2)**.

    ![](../Media/lab2-20.png)

-1. Expand/collapse list of Microsoft, non-Microsoft, and custom plugins.
+1. Expand or collapse the list of Microsoft, non-Microsoft, and custom plugins as needed.

 1. Some plugins require configuring parameters.
-Select the **Set up** button for the Microsoft Sentinel plugin, to view the settings window.
-Select **cancel** to close the settings window.
-In a separate exercise, you configure the plugin.
+Click on the **Set up** button for the Microsoft Sentinel plugin to view the settings window.
+To close the settings window, click on **Cancel**.
+You will configure the plugin in a separate exercise.

-1. You should still be in the Manage sources window.
-Select **Files**.
+1. You should still be in the **Manage sources** window.
+Click on **Files**.

-1. Review the description.
+1. Review the description provided in the **Files** section.

 1. Files can be uploaded and used as a knowledge base by Copilot.
-In a subsequent exercise, you'll work with file uploads.
+In a later exercise, you'll work with file uploads.

 1. Select **X** to close the manage sources window.